-Master of Business Administration in Project and Quality Management
+Specialization: Project and Quality Management

-The Master of Business Administration in Project and Quality Management (MBA-PQM) is designed to prepare students for careers in the fields of total quality management, project management, project controlling, business analyst, quality control management, and project implementation management.
+The Master of Business Administration with a specialization in Project and Quality Management is designed to prepare students for careers in the fields of total quality management, project management, project controlling, business analysis, quality control management, and project implementation management.

-- Demonstrate the use of effective communication to integrate project management theories and practices for improving organizational performance - Construct and optimize information related to project management to produce competitive market analysis - Utilize applied research methods and business strategies to maximize business growth and development opportunities - Identify and analyze complex business concepts and explore alternative solutions to organizational and project management problems - Apply appropriate quantitative and qualitative tools, proven marketing and management theories and their practices to analyze, evaluate, and improve a wide range of project management issues including ethics
+- Demonstrate the use of effective communication to integrate project management theories and practices for improving organizational performance - Construct and optimize information related to project management to produce a competitive market analysis - Utilize applied research methods and business strategies to maximize business growth and development opportunities - Identify and analyze complex business concepts and explore alternative solutions to organizational and project management problems - Apply appropriate quantitative and qualitative tools, proven marketing and management theories, and their practices to analyze, evaluate, and improve a wide range of project management issues, including ethics

-The Master of Business Administration in Project and Quality Management degree requires completion of 36-semester credits of coursework, including 24 credits of Business Core courses and 12 credits Project and Quality Management Specialization Elective courses.
+The Master of Business Administration with a specialization in Project and Quality Management requires the completion of 36 semester credits of coursework, including 24 credits of Business Core courses and 12 credits of Project and Quality Management Specialization Elective courses.

 - ACC 501 Accounting

 - ECO 518 Economics for Decision Making

 - FIN 515 Entrepreneurial Finance

 - IST 530 Management Information Systems

 - MGT 517 Organizational Development

-- MGT 542 Leadership and Development in Organization

-- MGT 545 Strategic Management and Competitive Globalization

-- MKT 517 Marketing
+- MGT 542 Leadership and Development in Organization - MGT 545 Strategic Management and Competitive Globalization - MKT 517 Marketing